orphanofAryavath/orphanofAryavath/README.md

-## I am a Developer , Competitive coder and Student
+## I am a Developer , Competitive coder and Human

 - 🔭 I’m currently working on React and Blockchain
 - 🌱 I’m currently learning everything that I found astonishing 🤣